socalrug/hackathon-2019-05/README.md

 # OCRUG Hackathon 2019

-*(2019-04-11) WORK IN PROGRESS: THE INFORMATION BELOW IS TENTATIVE*

 ## Event Summary

 The OCRUG Hackathon 2019, hosted by the [Orange County R Users Group](https://ocrug.org) and the [UCI Paul Merage School of Business](https://merage.uci.edu) is a two day event where we will "hack" a data set for fun, education, and prizes.
 The focus of the event is on education and teamwork, with the main goal of taking a data set from its "raw" form all the way through to a final "product" (e.g. visualization, model, insight).
 To frame this process, we will have light competitive aspect where teams will present their work at end of the event to a panel of judges, with prizes awarded in several categories (see below).